 I’m not sure where to begin with this black bean burger.
 It has a wonderful meaty texture with lightly crisp edges, a spicy, tangy flavor, and a gorgeous red color.
 Plus, it’s totally vegan and gluten-free!
 It’s easy to make ahead and freeze for quick weeknight dinners, and I’m looking forward to making this vegan black bean quinoa burger for cookouts all summer long.

-I set some strict veggie burger criteria for this black bean burger recipe: no eggs, no cheese, no oats.
-I really wanted to make this vegan so everyone could enjoy.
-I didn’t want to use oats because I feel like they make for gummy burgers, and I wanted a better texture and a little more protein.
-Black beans & flax make it cohesive while walnuts create a nice bite, and quinoa makes it a little crisp around the edges.
+I set some strict veggie burger criteria for this recipe: no eggs, no cheese, no oats.
+I really wanted to make it vegan so everyone could enjoy it.
+I didn’t want to use oats because I feel like they make for gummy burgers – I wanted a better texture and a little more protein.

 - 2 garlic cloves, chopped

 - 2 teaspoons ground cumin

 - 1 tablespoon vegan Worcestershire (or soy sauce or tamari)

 - 1 tablespoon grated beet (optional - for color)